JoemarDev/NEXX/README.md

 # NEXX(Home of movies)
+Grab you latest HD movie and download it as torrent.

-This project is currently in process.
+This project is currently in process ~